All Episodes

 A great and noble man.

-The best father, a son or daughter, kid a half.
+The best father a son or daughter could have.

-And in our grief, by just smile knowing that dad is hugging Robin and holding mom's hand again.
+And in our grief, by this smile, knowing that Dad is hugging Robin and holding mom's hand again.

-All right, that was George W. Bush at the at the service of his father, George H.W.
+All right, that was George W. Bush at the service of his father, George H.W.
 Bush.

 Very touching moment.